dmerejkowsky/blog/content/post/0097-crafting-command-line-outputs.md

 # Parting words

 Well, that's all I've got today.
-Please keep those tips in mind when creating your own command line tool, and if you find a program that does not adhere to this rules, feel free to send patches.
+Please keep those tips in mind when creating your own command line tool, and if you find a program that does not adhere to these rules, feel free to send patches.
 Until next time!

 [^1]: Assuming they take the time to *read* the output.
 But the better they are, the more they're likely to get read :)